cwebba1/eleventyone/app/blog/2023-06-12-trapped-in-smoke.md

 My neighbors that live above us have their windows open and they run their air conditioner.

 Because I don't smoke I am very sensitive to the smoke and dust.
-Event hough I am indoors, I am constantly blowing my nose and sneezing.
+Even though I am indoors, I am constantly blowing my nose and sneezing.

 On Friday we had a brief respite.
 The smoke blew in another direction and the air cleared for a bit.
 I got out and into my garden.
 I have plants to plant.
 I also went out Saturday and Sunday and worked on the garden.
 I have seeds sprouting in cups that I transplant into the garden.
 The seeds need to be separated into individual cups if two or more are growing together.
 Once they get big enough I can transfer them into the garden.